Department of English Studies, Sophia University

 I received my Ph.D. in History from Boston College, where my dissertation won the university’s best humanities dissertation award.
 The dissertation also received the Cromwell Dissertation Prize from the American Society for Legal History.
 Additionally, it was nominated by Boston College for the Society of American Historians Allan Nevins Prize and selected as a finalist for the Julien Mezey Award from the Association for the Study of Law, Culture, and the Humanities.
 After earning my Ph.D., I served as a Mellon Research Fellow in the Society of Fellows in the Humanities at Columbia University and taught in the History Department at the City University of New York-City College.
 After spending a year as an Assistant Professor in the Institute for Advanced Study at Waseda Univeristy, I joined Sophia in 2019.

 I am the author of Expelling the Poor: Atlantic Seaboard States and the Nineteenth-Century Origins of American Immigration Policy (Oxford University Press, 2017).
 It received the First Book Award from the Immigration and Ethnic History Society, the Lois P. Rudnick Award from the New England American Studies Association, and the Donald Murphy Prize from the American Conference for Irish Studies, as well as Special Commendation for the Peter J. Gomez Prize from the Massachusetts Historical Society.
 The publication of the book was supported by the American Society for Legal History Paul L. Murphy Award.

-My peer-reviewed articles have appeared in top journals in the fields of United States History and American Studies, such as the Journal of American History, American Quarterly, and the Journal of American Ethnic History, and the Journal of Ethnic and Migration Studies.
+My peer-reviewed articles have appeared in top journals in the fields of United States History, American Studies, and Migration Studies, such as the Journal of American History, American Quarterly, the Journal of American Ethnic History, and the Journal of Ethnic and Migration Studies.
 These articles won best essay awards and distinctions from multiple scholarly associations, including the Organization of American Historians Louis Pelzer Memorial Award, the Immigration and Ethnic History Society Carlton C. Qualey Award, and the Society for History in the Federal Government James Madison Prize.